-Hit-and-run leaves three injured, including 18-month-old baby
+UPDATE: Arrest made in Norwich hit-and-run crash

 Article content

+The driver of a grey pickup truck involved in the crash fled the scene.

-Police are turning to the public for help with the investigation.
-Anyone with dash cam footage or homes or businesses in the area with video surveillance of the pickup truck is asked to contact the Oxford OPP at 1-888-310-1122.
-Those wishing to remain anonymous may call Crime Stoppers at 1-800-222-8477 (TIPS) or go to
+Police asked people with dash cam footage or homes or businesses in the area with video surveillance of the pickup truck to contact OPP.

-Note: UPDATE: Arrest made in Norwich hit-and-run crash UPDATE: Arrest made in Norwich hit-and-run crash Back to video
+On Saturday, Sanchuk expressed thanks to those members of the public who came forward with information about the crash.